The space of non-extendable quasimorphisms: Preliminaries

 In the present paper, we often consider amenable groups and boundedly acyclic groups.
 Here, we review basic properties related to them.
 First, we collect those for amenable groups (for example, see \cite{Fr} for more details). \begin{thm}[Known results for amenable groups] The following hold. \begin{enumerate}[$(1)$] \item Every finite group is amenable. \item Every abelian group is amenable. \item Every subgroup of an amenable group is amenable. \item Let $1 \to \bG \to \hG \to \ppi \to 1$ be an exact sequence of groups.
 Then $\hG$ is amenable if and only if $\bG$ and $\ppi$ are amenable. \item Every amenable group is boundedly $k$-acyclic for all $k\geq 1$. \end{enumerate} \end{thm}

-Secondly, we collect recent progress on study of bounded acyclicity by various researchers; these results are not used in the present paper, but it might be convenient to the reader to have some examples of boundedly $3$-acyclic groups that are non-amenable.
+Secondly, we collect known results on bounded $k$-acyclicity for $k\geq 3$ by various researchers; these results are not used in the present paper, but it might be convenient to the reader to have some examples of boundedly $3$-acyclic groups that are non-amenable.
 See also Remark~\ref{rem:bdd_3} for one more example.